August, 1963. Cape May, New Jersey.

 The whiskey reek when you walk by the taprooms, etc.

-So I picked up The Cry of the Owl again, and that I quite enjoyed.
-It's about a madly obsessive young man who seems to all intents and purposes normal but who is really insane.
+So I put down The Waste Land and picked up This Sweet Sickness again, and that I quite enjoyed.
+It's about a madly obsessive young man who seems to all intents and purposes normal but who is actually insane.
 A good rainy day book.
-After a while I laid it down and closed my eyes, listening to the rain crackling and popping on the roof right above me, the crashing of waves of rain against the front of the house and my little casement window.
+After a while I laid it aside and pulled the little chain on the lamp.
+I turned on my side away from my little window and closed my eyes, listening to the rain crackling and popping on the roof right above me, the crashing of waves of rain against the front of the house.

-I fell asleep.
-After a while I woke up and I saw Steve sitting at my table, reading one of the scrapbooks in which I keep cuttings of my poems.
-He had the desk lamp on, and he was wearing glasses, presumably reading glasses.
+After an unknown amount of time I woke up and I saw Jesus sitting at my table with the desk lamp on, smoking a cigarette and reading one of the scrapbooks in which I keep cuttings of my poems.

 I tried to speak but I couldn’t get any words out.